AVEVA/AVEVA-Samples-PI-System/PI-System-Deployment-Samples/Azure/README.md

 4. After extracting the repository to a local folder, navigate to <extraction folder>\OSI-Samples-PI-System-master\PI-System-Deployment-Samples\Azure.

 #### Download NuGet.exe
 Download the `NuGet.exe` file in order to deploy a PI System instance on Azure.
-Browse to the [NuGet download page](https://www.nuget.org/downloads) and copy `nuget.exe` to the root folder where you extracted the downloaded GitHub repository on your local machine.
+Browse to the [NuGet download page](https://www.nuget.org/downloads) and copy `nuget.exe` to the root of the Azure folder located in your extracted directory.

 #### Download the PI System Files
 Download the following PI System files to the **LocalArtifacts** folder on your local machine: